colinmarc/colinmarc.github.com/literacy.md

 	{ 'time': 200, 'power': 3 }

 and then hit send.
-But effectively, that would allow a seperation of concerns.
+But effectively, that would allow a separation of concerns.
-Allow that, and there are now two parts of the process of popping popcorn.
+Now there are two parts to the process of popping popcorn.
 The microwave speaks exactly the concepts it needs to, and I can communicate those concepts however I want: hand-written JSON, a web/mobile app (microwave.ly?), brain-reading alien slugs that connect to wifi, whatever.
 To a programmer, the benefits of this are obvious.

 (This doesn't just apply to devices, of course.
 People have been writing web apps services with APIs and reaping the benefits for years.)

-Ok, so what do we need to get there?
+What would convice Mr. and Mrs. Microwave to make that microwave?
 It's simple - everyone needs to learn to code.

-No big deal, right?
-Common technological literacy will allow people making the microwaves to expose an API instead of adding clunky buttons.
-I think Mr. and Mrs. Microwave would rather create simpler devices and not worry about creating a user interface.
-Maybe that's too optimistic, because API design is hard too.
+If everyone understood programming, at least a little, manufacturers would feel safe exposing an API and creating simpler devices.
+I think, given the choice, they'd rather not have to worry about crafting a terrible a user interface.
+You would see more devices being networked and hackable, and that's a really good thing for everyone.

-This isn't a call to action.
+And you will!
+This isn't meant to be a call to action.
 We surround ourselves with devices and services, so I think that we'll naturally develop a language to speak with them.
-But knowing how to program puts you ahead of the curve.
+That said, knowing how to program puts you ahead of the curve.
 So please, learn to code!